w7978708wen/DataBuildTool-Snowflake-AmazonWebServices/README.md

 c.Maximize return on investment (ROI) from movie licensing costs

 To support these objectives, I used Snowflake and dbt compiler.
 I used audience ratings as a proxy for viewer engagement and popularity, which are key indicators for advertising value.
+Code available upon request.

 <br>